SSRN Home Search and Download Papers Browse Abstract and Paper Submission Subscribe to Networks View Briefcase Top Papers Top Authors Top Institutions

 Leif D. Nelson

-Increasing accuracy motivation often fails to increase adjustment away from provided anchors, a result that has led researchers to reject theories claiming that people effortfully adjust away from such anchors.
+Increasing accuracy motivation (e.g., by providing monetary incentives for accuracy) often fails to increase adjustment away from provided anchors, a result that has led researchers to conclude that people do not effortfully adjust away from such anchors.
 We challenge this conclusion.
 First, we show that people are typically uncertain about which way to adjust from provided anchors, and that this uncertainty often causes people to believe that they have initially adjusted too far away from such anchors (Studies 1a and 1b).
-Then, we show that although accuracy motivation fails to increase the gap between provided anchors and final estimates when people are uncertain about the direction of adjustment, accuracy motivation does increase anchor-estimate gaps when people are certain about the direction of adjustment (Studies 2, 3a, and 3b).
-These results suggest that people do effortfully adjust away from provided anchors, but that the relationship between motivation and adjustment is more complicated than previously assumed.
-This conclusion has important theoretical implications, suggesting that currently emphasized distinctions between anchor types are not fundamental, and that ostensibly competing theories of anchoring are complementary.
+Then, we show that although accuracy motivation fails to increase the gap between anchors and final estimates when people are uncertain about the direction of adjustment, accuracy motivation does increase anchor-estimate gaps when people are certain about the direction of adjustment, and that this is true regardless of whether the anchors are provided or self-generated (Studies 2, 3a, 3b, and 5).
+These results suggest that people do effortfully adjust away from provided anchors, but that uncertainty about the direction of adjustment makes that adjustment harder to detect than previously assumed.
+This conclusion has important theoretical implications, suggesting that currently emphasized distinctions between anchor types (self-generated vs. provided) are not fundamental, and that ostensibly competing theories of anchoring (selective accessibility and anchoring-and-adjustment) are complementary.

 Keywords: Judgment and Decision Making, Heuristics, Inferential Correction, Incentives